mdos/oidc-provider-poc/docs/domain.md

 **Front Channel** : Denotes communication between the end-user's User-Agent and the Authorization Server.
 The User-Agent is typically a *public* (non-confidential) entitiy like a web browser.

 **Back Channel** : Denotes communication between a *confidential* client and the Authorization Server.
 Back channel communication.

-Certain flows become OpenID Connect flows when the `openid` scope is included in the `/authorization` request.
+The [Authorization Code](#Authorization-Code) and [Implicit](#Implicit) flows become OpenID Connect flows when the `openid` scope is included in the `/authorization` request.
+Hybrid Flows are created based on further modification of OpenID Authorization Code flows.
 See the [Flow Type Table](#Flow-Type-Table) for details.

 ### Authorization Code

 The canonical OAuth2 authorization flow, uses both front channel and back channel.
-The initial request at the AS to the /authorization endpoint sets the `response_type="code"`, the ensuing request for a token at the token endpoint set `grant_type=authorization_code`).
+The initial request at the AS to the `/authorization` endpoint sets the `response_type="code"`, the ensuing request for a token at the token endpoint set `grant_type=authorization_code`).

 ![oauth_code_grant image](../images/oauth_code_grant.png)